trainings-weblinxsolutions/batch-june-2023/src/resources/assignments/assignments.md

+### Assignment 27 (07/24)
+**Strings in Java**
+1. Create a simple program to store the details of a users aadhar details
+	a.
+Name Attributes  : first name, middle name, last name
+	b.
+Age
+	c.
+Gender
+	d.
+Date of birth
+	e.
+Address : Address line 1 ,Address line 2, Address line 3, Landmark
+	f.
+City
+	g.
+Pincode
+	h.
+Country
+	i.
+Aadhar Name
+	j.
+Phone Number
+2. Print out the details in a formatted manner:
+	a.
+The name of the user is : <full_name_> and age is : <age>
+	b.
+The user's date of birth according to Aadhar is : <date_of_birth> and gender is : <gender>
+	b.
+The address of the user is:
+	c.
+The phone number of the user is:

 ### Assignment 26 (07/21)
 **Checked vs Unchecked Exception**
 1. Take a look at all the exception handling programs, checked and unchecked exceptions discused in the class.